Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Continue to walk and click/treat each step or two.
 This is a very high rate of reinforcement at first because we want to begin creating that strong reinforcement history right off the bat.
 Let's face it - out in the world, your dog will have lots of pretty great choices and be tempted to go for them if your treats aren't up to snuff and waaay more valuable than the sniffing, greeting, exploring temptations all around.
 Earning lots of reinforcement really quickly will help keep your dog in the game!

 After several successful “laps” around the room, begin to vary your rate of reinforcement - for example, clicking every two or three steps, then waiting for five steps, then clicking for two steps, then waiting for seven steps, then five, then three, then seven, then ten, then four… We want to begin increasing the duration of this behavior, but we don’t want to make it progressively harder every single time.
-If we increase too quickly and in too linear a fashion, your dog will pick up that it’s getting harder and harder and her focus may wane.
+If we increase too quickly and in too linear a fashion, your dog will pick up that it’s getting harder and harder and his/her focus may wane.

 Once you are comfortable with a reduced rate of reinforcement and your dog is still focused and happy, play around with changing your path - zig zag and move in different directions.
 When you mix it up on your dog, increase your rate of reinforcement again to keep him/her motivated!
 Once you’ve done a few silly maneuvers with that higher rate of reinforcement, you can start to vary it again.